NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 The *Core Bluetooth Mock* library defines number of **CBM...** classes and constants, that wrap or imitate the corresponding **CB...** counterparts from *Core Bluetooth* framework.
-For example, `CBMCentralManager` has the same API and behavior as `CBCentralManager`, etc. On physical iDevices all calls to `CBMCentralManager` and `CBMPeripheral` are forwarded to their native equivalents, but on a simulator a mock implementation that you define is used.
+For example, `CBMCentralManager` has the same API and behavior as `CBCentralManager`, etc. On physical iDevices all calls to `CBMCentralManager` and `CBMPeripheral` are forwarded to their native equivalents, but on a simulator a user defined mock implementation is used.

 ## How to start